 Today, in this article we will throw some light on the Income-tax for NRI.
 To know about Income tax for NRI first we need to check the residential status of the person whether it comes in resident or non- resident.

-The following are the factors you need to check to determine residential status-
+The following are the factors you need to check to determine the residential status-

 – If a person is in India for at least 6 months i.e. 182 days exactly during the financial year

-– If a person is in India for 2 months (60days) for the year in the previous year and have lived for one year i.e. 365 days in the last 4 years.
+– If a person is in India for 2 months (60days) for the year in the previous year and has lived for one year i.e. 365 days in the last 4 years.

-However, of a person is an Indian citizen working abroad or a member of a crew on an Indian ship, then in that case , only the first condition is applicable which means that a resident is called as resident if it is India for 182 days.
+However, of a person is an Indian citizen working abroad or a member of a crew on an Indian ship, then, in that case, only the first condition is applicable which means that a resident is called as a resident if it is India for 182 days.

 Hence, if a person doesn’t meet any of the above condition then it is known as the Non- Resident of India.

-Now, talking income tax for NRI in India is according to the Income tax.
+Now, talking income tax for NRI in India is according to the Income-tax.
 NRIs income taxes in India completely depend upon its residential status for the year.
 If the status of the person is “resident” the income earned globally is taxable in India.
-The income tax for Indian residents working abroad is same like they are in India.
+The income tax for Indian residents working abroad is the same as they are in India.
 They are still accountable for paying tax.